Bhavya-2k03/SalesForecastingUsingLSTM/MultipleFeature/README.md

 4.)
 Leave the rows of sales column empty for which you want to predict the sales.

 5.)
-Final predictions will be saved in a excel file in the working directory.
+Final predictions will be saved in a excel file in the working directory.(The excel file will be automatically created)

 For any query or feedback, feel free to contact me at bhavya.2k03@gmail.com